memento-ai/Memento/packages/function-calling/README.md

 # @memento-ai/function-calling
 ## Description
-The `@memento-ai/function-calling` package provides a framework for invoking functions defined in `@memento-ai/function-registry`.
-It allows for execution of functions, as well as the extraction and validation of function calls from content.
+The `@memento-ai/function-calling` package provides a framework for defining, extracting, and invoking functions within the Memento AI system.
+It allows for seamless integration of function calls into conversations, handling both synchronous and asynchronous functions, and managing function execution within the context of an AI agent.

 ## Key Features
-- Invoke registered functions with provided input and context
 - Extract function call requests from content using a special code block syntax
 - Validate extracted function calls against registered function schemas
+- Invoke registered functions with provided input and context
 - Execute multiple function calls in sequence, handling both synchronous and asynchronous functions
-- Handle function errors and results
+- Manage function errors and results
 - Support for various types of functions including database queries, file operations, and system utilities
 - Recursive function calling with cycle count limit
 - Integration with Memento agents for seamless function execution within conversations
+- Robust error handling for various scenarios, including invalid function calls, execution errors, and exceeding function call limits

 ## Usage and Examples

-See @memento-ai/memento-agent for examples of usage.

 ### Extracting Function Calls
 The `extractFunctionCalls` function allows you to extract function calls from content: